olitrussle/blog/_posts/2017-04-10-meet-the-team-teri.md

 **Role at Trussle:** Head of Customer Success

 Last week, we welcomed Teri to the Trussle team.
 Hailing from Vancouver, Teri touched down in London last week and hit the ground running.
-Teri will heading up the Customer Success team, making sure we deliver the best experience possible, and we’re excited to have her on board.
+Teri will be heading up the Customer Success team, making sure we deliver the best experience possible, and we’re excited to have her on board.

 ![Meet the team Teri]({{site.baseurl}}/images/post_images/meet the team Teri.jpg)